IrinaAdeniyi/WildFind/README.md

 I continued by adding all the hidden animals/plants to the Rainforest challenge.
 Once the hidden objects were in and the basic functionality of the game was working (finding object, clicking object, pop-up, object disappears and the word is crossed), I wanted to make the pop-up more interesting by adding a picture of the object, as well as some information.
 After researching I discovered that the alert() function, which I initially used for the pop-up, has limited functionality and I discovered a modal was more adequate for my needs.
 Moreover, I realised that I only used jQuery in my project and I needed to use JavaScript as well.
 Therefore, I proceeded to implement the above changes by using a modal (https://www.w3schools.com/howto/howto_css_modals.asp).

+I first added the modal in the HTML file and I then styled it in the css file using mostly info from the above link from W3Schools.
+I then proceeded to write the JavaScript object, containing the animals/plants with their properties.

 ## Project Structure